LF3551/LF3551/README.md

 For a deeper dive into my work, check out [My Portfolio](https://lf3551.github.io), or connect with me via email

-Additionally, I'm actively involved in expanding my skills in cloud technologies, particularly with Google Cloud Platform.
-You can view my progress and achievements in mastering cloud skills on my [Google Cloud Skills Boost profile](https://www.cloudskillsboost.google/public_profiles/3f0276b2-6903-48d5-adf1-8831d5555c7e).
+Since 2022, I have been actively enhancing my expertise in cloud technologies, with a special focus on Google Cloud Platform.
+You can view my continuous learning journey and various achievements in cloud skills on my [Google Cloud Skills Boost profile](https://www.cloudskillsboost.google/public_profiles/3f0276b2-6903-48d5-adf1-8831d5555c7e).

 Feel free to reach out or follow my journey as I explore new technologies and take on exciting projects!